.“. . . All immigrants are artists because they create a life, a future, from nothing but a dream. The immigrant’s life is art in its purest form.”

 How therapy helps:

 I provide culturally responsive therapy that honors your whole story—your roots, your transitions, and the person you are becoming.
-Together, we can explore:
+Together, we’ll explore:

 • Navigating dual identity and cultural conflict